eriktuck/ei-dev/docs/additional-resources/product-definition.md

 Primary users are the subset of your boundary partners who will directly interact with the tool or solution.
 Think of these like your customers.
 You might want to group users with [personas](../additional-resources/persona-guide.md).
 For each primary user identified, complete the table below.
 If you've already completed the [scoping exercise](scoping.md), you will have a starting point.

+Provide specific examples of each user group and describe their perspective to help put yourself in their shoes.

 |               Problem Scenarios               |       Alternatives       |      Value Propositions      |
 | :-------------------------------------------: | :----------------------: | :--------------------------: |
 | What is the problem, need, or job to be done? | What are they doing now? | Why is your solution better? |